gomotopia/mggg-tooling/README.md

 and the [original][6].

 - ### Different Years and Data Sets
     A promise of plug-in style modularity points us in a direction towards the inclusion of different and future years’ collection of data, particularly with the arrival of Census 2020 data.
-NHGIS, for instance, provides a large repository of standardized historical data.
+[NHGIS][23], for instance, provides a large repository of standardized historical data.

     MGGG happens to use some census data on housing characteristics and other demographic data.